EdBarrancos/PeachShell/README.md

 ## TODOs

 - [x] Exit app command
-- [ ] Go to the previous menu command
+- [x] Go to the previous menu command
 - [ ] Go to menu command
 - [ ] Chain commands
 - [ ] Buffers
 - [ ] Command autocomplete (Not sure how to do this)
 - [ ] History
+- [ ] Help command
+- [ ] Macro to initialize not implemented functions